BDFYB/learngit/README.md

 Git is free software distributed under the GPL. git has a mutable index called stage.
 Git tracks changes.
-This is changed in master.
+2nd is changed in master.